-This new book—available March 6, 2009—outlines 10 steps you can take to protect yourself or your family from ID theft and medical identity theft, the fastest growing crime in America.
+This book outlines 10 steps you can take to protect yourself or your family from ID theft and medical identity theft, the fastest growing crime in America.

-By reading this book, you will learn what to do now to safeguard your bank accounts, online presence,… More About: Stopping Identity Theft
+By reading this book, you will learn what to do now to safeguard your bank accounts, online presence, credit record and… More About: Stopping Identity Theft

 You Can’t Cheat an Honest Man